Inhambane, Mozambique: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C, F and M. Be careful to pick the correct kind.
-The vast majority of adapters available are just plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one works in most countries.
+A plug adapter that supports outlet types C, F and M. Be careful to get the correct kind.
+Most adapters currently being sold are simply plugs and expect your electronics to convert the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be sufficient for most places.

 Travel neck support pillow